SAP-samples/cloud-extension-ecc-business-process/mission/scc-setup/README.md

 # Configure systems in Cloud Connector

-In this section you will configure the SAP Cloud Connector for connecting the on premise backend system to the SAP Cloud Platform.
+In this section you will configure the SAP Cloud Connector for connecting the on premise backend system to the SAP Business Technology Platform (BTP).

-**Persona:** Backend (ERP) Admin and SCP Admin
+**Persona:** Backend (ERP) Admin and Cloud Administrator (SAP BTP)

+**Abbreviation:** SAP Business Technology Platform = SAP BTP

 ## Preparations